lucaparisi91/spack-epcc-20241106/README.md

 ## Installation of spack

-Navigate to the folder where you wish to install spack
+Navigate to the folder where you wish to install spack and clone this folder, including submodules.

 ```bash
 git clone --recursive -b v0.23.0 https://github.com/EPCCed/spack-epcc-20241106.git